Mathematics and art - perspective

 One of the most famous examples used by Alberti in his text was that of a floor covered with square tiles.
 For simplicity we take the centric point, as Alberti calls it (today it is called the vanishing point), in the centre of the square picture.

-Here is a Alberti's construction of perspective for a tiled floor
+Alberti's construction of perspective for a tiled floor is at THIS LINK.

-In our diagram the centric point is C. The square tiles are assumed to have one edge parallel to the bottom of the picture.
-The other edges which in reality are perpendicular to these edges, will appear in the picture to converge to the centric point C. The diagonals of the squares will all converge to a point D on a line through the centric point parallel to the bottom of the picture.
-The length of CD determines the correct viewing distance, that is the distance the observer has to be from the picture to obtain the correct perspective effect.
+In our diagram the centric point is CC.
+The square tiles are assumed to have one edge parallel to the bottom of the picture.
+The other edges which in reality are perpendicular to these edges, will appear in the picture to converge to the centric point CC.
+The diagonals of the squares will all converge to a point DD on a line through the centric point parallel to the bottom of the picture.
+The length of CDCD determines the correct viewing distance, that is the distance the observer has to be from the picture to obtain the correct perspective effect.
 Alberti chooses not to give mathematical proofs, however, writing:-

 Of course the pavimento provides a type of Cartesian coordinate system.
 Alberti shows how to use the grid to obtain the correct shape for a circle.
 Place a circle on a square grid and mark where the squares cut the circle.
 Construct the perspective view of the square grid as above and reconstruct the circle by seeing the positions of the points of intersection in the projected view.
 The circle will project into an ellipse, but it would be a long time before the importance of projecting conic sections was realised.